Sue Records: History

 In 1957, Juggy Murray partnered with Bobby Robinson to create Sue Records in New York City.
 The label's first release was "Vengeance (Will Be Mine)" by the Matadors later that year.
-Sue's first hit record came in 1958 with "Itchy Twitchy Feeling" by Bobby Hendricks which peaked at #25 on the Billboard Hot 100.
+Sue's first hit record came in 1958 with "Itchy Twitchy Feeling" by Bobby Hendricks which peaked at No. 25 on the Billboard Hot 100.
 Success continued into the sixties with a handful of singles by R&B duo Ike & Tina Turner between 1960 and 1962.
 "Mockingbird" by brother-and-sister duo Inez and Charlie Foxx was a hit on the subsidiary label Symbol in 1963.
 Sue also had hits on the charts with "Stick Shift" by the Duals, "Hurt by Love" by Inez Foxx and "That's How Heartaches Are Made" by Justine "Baby" Washington.
 Sue also released early recordings by the soul singer Don Covay and albums by the soul-jazz organist Jimmy McGriff.
 Guitarist Jimi Hendrix signed his first recording contract with Sue in 1965, but no recordings were released.

 Murray initially released his records in the UK through Decca's London Records but switched to a licensing deal with Island Records in 1964.
 This deal resulted in a split in the ownership of the Sue name.
 Island used the label to distribute Sue in the UK.
 Problems began when Island also leased discs from other US labels that interested them and released them on UK Sue too - which was not in the agreement.
 Murray terminated the agreement and returned to Decca in 1966.

 After failing to chart in the U.S., Murray sold the Sue masters to United Artists Records in 1968.
 A reissue of the "Harlem Shuffle" by Bob & Earl made the Top 10 in Britain in 1969.
 Murray retained rights to the Sue name and constantly attempted to re-activate the label until his death in 2005.
 The Sue Records catalog eventually ended up with EMI, and then with Universal Music Group upon EMI's being bought out in 2012.

-EMI released a 4-CD box-set The Sue Records Story: The Sound of Soul in 1994, while Ace Records later released four volumes of The UK Sue Label Story.
+EMI released a four-CD box-set The Sue Records Story: The Sound of Soul in 1994, while Ace Records later released four volumes of The UK Sue Label Story.